abhinav-cod/ItemList/README.md

 3. To retrieve any specefic element provide id of that element along with ```http://localhost:3000/items/{id}```

 4. To edit any field of any specific element go to : ```http://localhost:3000/edit/{id}``` , make changes and save.
+5. Or directly click edit on items page.

-5. To Logout and login using new credential:
+6. To Logout and login using new credential:
    ```sh
        http://localhost:3000/logout/
    ```